Top 20 Things To Do in Hawaii

 For more information about cultural attractions in the Hawaiian Islands, please visit www.gohawaii.com.

 The first western written account of surfing in Hawaii was in 1779 by Lieutenant James King.
 He colorfully described Native Hawaiians riding wood planks on the ocean swells of the Big Island’s Kealakekua Bay.
 In the ancient Hawaiian language, surfing is also referred to as “hee nalu,” and was indefinitely a spiritual practice that engaged the Native Hawaiians with the energy of their gods.
 In history, hee nalu (surfing) was an activity reserved for Hawaiian royalty, and termed the “Sport of Kings.”
 Today, surfing is an ocean activity available to the masses throughout the world.
 It is one of the most popular ocean sports and one that is continually transitioning with unique skills, trends, style, technique, and craftsmanship.
-The Islands of Hawaii still remain on the forefront as the best place in the world for surfing.
+The Islands of Hawaii remain at the forefront as the best place in the world for surfing.

 Visitors travel to Hawaii from all corners of the world for surfing.
 Surfing is prevalent on all the Hawaiian Islands, with some of the most renowned Hawaiian surfing locales on Oahu and Maui; Oahu’s North and South Shores, and Maui’s infamous East and West side North Shores.
 Visit Maui and see professional watermen and women take the stage at Ho’okipa Beach Park, Jaws, and Honolua Bay.
 On Oahu, guests can spectate and watch surf history unfold at North Shore beaches like Banzai Pipeline, Waimea Bay, and Makaha Beach.
 Waikiki Beach, Ala Moana Bowls, and Castles in South Oahu are all great locales for amateur surfers to learn the sport, and for surf, lovers to pay homage at the Duke Kahanamoku statue.
 The Island of Lana’i offers experienced surfers Lopa Beach, and Kaua’i provides many great surf spots, including 2-miles of moon shaped Hanalei Bay – mellow in the Summer for beginners, and best in the Winter for advanced surfers.